rclone/rclone/docs/content/docs.md

 source, including deleting files if necessary.

-**Important**: Since this can cause data loss, test first with the `--dry-run` and `-v` flags to see exactly what would be copied and deleted.
+**Important**: Since this can cause data loss, test first with the `--dry-run` flag to see exactly what would be copied and deleted.

 Note that files in the destination won't be deleted if there were any errors at any point.